 If Miami’s Board of Trustees approves the appointment and salary at their Feb.
 16 meeting, Rubin will serve a two-year term in the position.

-Rubin, a Miami graduate, has taught accountancy at Miami since 1990 and previously was chair of the department.
-He is president-elect of the American Accounting Association, a large community of accountants in academia.
+Currently, Rubin is president-elect of the American Accounting Association, a large community of accountants in academia.

 “He brings many years of experience in the classroom and as former accountancy chair and interim dean to his role as dean,” wrote Miami News and Communications Director Claire Wagner, commenting by email.
 “Rubin will promote the interdisciplinary programs and entrepreneurial mindset that support the positive momentum at Farmer School of Business.”